Thermodynamics of Non-linear magnetic-charged AdS black hole surrounded by quintessence, in the background of perfect fluid dark matter: Non-linear magnetic-charged AdS black hole surrounded by quintessence and the perfect fluid dark matter

 leading to

 Hence, the mass $m(r)$ and the function $f(r)$ are respectively given by

 Hereby, the spherically symmetric solution for the action (1) is obtained as

-Let us notice first that if we replace the quintessence parameter $c=0$ and the cosmological constant $\Lambda=0$ into Eq.(23), we recover the metric of non-linear magnetic-charged black hole surrounded by dark matter considered by Ma et \textit{al.}\cite{ma2020shadow}.
-Now, using the horizon propriety\cite{nam2018on,tharanath2014phase}, and solving the following equation at the horizon
+Let us notice first that if we replace the quintessence parameter $c=0$ and the cosmological constant $\Lambda=0$ into Eq. (\ref{metric1}), we recover the metric of non-linear magnetic-charged black hole surrounded by dark matter considered by Ma et \textit{al.}~\cite{ma2021shadow}.